 - Powdered Sugar – Look for powdered sugar that is vegan or organic.

-- Plant Milk - Just a few tablespoons of any type of plant-based milk will thin the sugar out into a glaze.
-Water can be used instead or even orange juice to give it a tangy flavor.
+- Plant Milk – Just a few tablespoons of any type of plant-based milk will thin the sugar out into a glaze.
+Water can be used instead, or even orange juice to give it a tangy flavor.
+Yum!

-- Almond Extract - Cranberry and almond go so well together and adding a bit of almond extract takes this icing out of this world!
+- Almond Extract – Cranberry and almond go so well together, and adding a bit of almond extract takes this icing out of this world!
 You can leave this out if you don’t have it on hand.
-Vanilla extract or orange juice work as well.
+Vanilla extract or orange juice works as well.

 Cut the vegan butter into smaller pieces or slices.
 Keep it in the refrigerator along with the vegan yogurt until you’re ready to use them so that they stay cold.
 This will help create steam pockets during the baking process, which results in a light and fluffy scone.